-A few years ago I wanted to spice things up and asked my mom if we could play a new Christmas party game I came up: Something Old, Something New and Something Made By You.
+A few years ago I wanted to spice things up and asked my mom if we could play a new White elephant game with a twist on it!
+I named this fun Christmas gift game: Something Old, Something New and Something Made By You.
 (If you continue to read this blog you’ll learn I love alliterations and rhyming titles) Anyway, my mom was skeptical but open to the idea.

 The general idea is that each person brings THREE separate gifts to the party.

 - Something Old: Something you already have.
 Spend $0 on this gift.